- About Coverfox

 So, now that we know that term insurance plan pays only on death of the policy holder.
 Let’s have a look at what sorts of deaths are covered under term insurance plan.

 Accidental deaths are also covered in a term insurance plan.
-Some term insurance plans and added riders attached with a term insurance plan offer an additional sum assured on death due to an accident.
+Some term insurance plans have added riders attached to it, offering an additional sum assured on death due to an accident.
 Accidental death is defined as a sudden, unforeseen and involuntary event caused by an external, violent and visible force.
 The death from this accident occurs independently of any other cause within specific number of days mostly (90 to 180 days) of such an event or trauma, will be treated as accidental death.

 Say Jayesh has a term plan of Rs 25 lakhs which pays an additional sum assured on death due to an accident.
 Due to an unfortunate event on the way to work, Jayesh meets with a serious accident.
 The situation takes a turn for the worse, when his condition deteriorates sharply.
 Eventually, all medical assistance proves unsuccessful and the family loses Jayesh to the accident.